|

 Visit The Gap and Natural Bridge, Albany

-Hold on tight at The Gap as you look over a 24-metre drop where the ocean rushes into a large cavern and a rock formation that looks like a bridge.
+Hold on tight at The Gap as you look over a 24-metre drop where the ocean rushes into a large cavern and a rock formation that looks like a bridge- All engineered and designed to give you a safe and secure thrill overhang to the rapid waters between the cavern.

 Start planning your South West Holiday with the help of our free interactive Holiday Planner!